Howrah–Barddhaman main line: Electrification

+The line was electrified in 1957 using 3000 V DC traction.
+It was later converted to 25 kV AC traction in 1968.

 Tracks

 There are 5 tracks between Howrah and Bally, 3 tracks between Bally and Serampore, 4 tracks between Serampore and Seoraphuli Junction, 3 tracks between Seoraphuli Junction and Bandel Junction and 3 tracks between Bandel Junction and Saktigarh and from Saktigarh up to Barddhaman Junction 4 tracks.